 Selection for performance

 Heat Pipes are often called Heat Superconductors!
 In this engineering article we’ll talk about heat pipes, how they are made, compare them with heat sinks, and talk about performance in various thermal management applications.
+While reading this article, you might want to refer to this Metal Tubes Selection Guide to widen your understanding of the materials we will be talking about.

 Heat pipes are transport mechanisms that can carry heat fluxes ranging from 10 W/cm2 to 20 KW/cm2 at a very fast speed.
 Essentially, they can be considered heat super conductors.
 Heat pipes can be used either as a means to transport heat from one location to another, or as a means to isothermalize the temperature distribution.